bpavan86/pyropavan/README.md

 2. Setup Database:
 After installing SQL Server, Open SSMS (SQL Server Management Studio) and browse for the App_DB_Scripts.sql file placed in the root folder of this project.
 This file have 4 sections.
 They are:
-*Note: (Execute scripts for each section at a time for better results)
-* - represents manadatory runs
+*Note: (Execute scripts for each section at a time for better results) "*" - represents manadatory runs

 - Database Section: This is optional if you already have a Database.
 Run this section for a new database creation
 - Login Section: This is optional if you already have a SQL Server username and password.
 If you are using Windows authentication please uncomment and execute the scripts.
     - Creates Login with UserName: KMH_Admin and Password:"kmh123".
 (You can change to your own username and password)
     - "KMH_User" is created for this login.
     - Other scripts for giving the login DB Owner and SYS Admin permissions
-- *Schema Section: Creates Schema named "dev".
+- "*"Schema Section: Creates Schema named "dev".
 Dont change the name and this is mandatory as this is used in the API
-- *Tables Section: Creates all the required tables for the application.
+- "*"Tables Section: Creates all the required tables for the application.
 This is mandatory
 - Insert Data Section: This is optional.
 Inserting a row in Roles and Rights lookup tables
-- *Stored Procedure Section: Creates all the stored procedures required for the application.
+- "*"Stored Procedure Section: Creates all the stored procedures required for the application.
 This is mandatory

 3. Setup Node Project:
 After downloading the files from the git, follow the below steps: